rebcabin/masr/README.md

 # masr
 Meta ASR: replacement for aging ASDL

+Pronounced like "MASER," Microwave Amplification of Stimulated Emission of Radiation.
+Yes, it's a physics pun.
+We like physics puns.

 # Run

 - Install leiningen (look it up on the web, there is only one)